SkylineCommunications/dataminer-docs/connector-help/connector_help/Broadpeak_CDN_Mediator_BkM100.md

 # Broadpeak CDN Mediator BkM100

-The **Broadpeak CDN Mediator BkM100** driver can be used to display information of any related device.
+The **Broadpeak CDN Mediator BkM100** connector can be used to display information of any related device.
 This protocol can be used to monitor the Broadpeak CDN Mediator BkM100.
 An **SNMP** connection and **SNMP TRAPS** are used to successfully retrieve the device's information.

 ## About